lumahealthhq/backend-interview/README.md

 ## Interview Task

-Given patient demographics and behavioral data, create an algorithm that takes a facility's location as input.
-The output should be an ordered list of patients who will most likely accept the appointment offer.
-You will need to process a set of historical patient data to compute a score for each patient that (1 as the lowest, 10 as the highest) that represents the chance of a patient accepting the offer off the waitlist.
+Given patient demographics and behavioral data (see sample-data/patients.json), create an algorithm that will process a set of historical patient data and compute a score for each patient that (1 as the lowest, 10 as the highest) that represents the chance of a patient accepting the offer off the waitlist.
 Take in consideration that patients who have little behavior data should be randomly added to the top list as to give them a chance to be selected.
+Expose an api that takes a facility's location as input and returns an ordered list of patients who will most likely accept the appointment offer.

 ## Weighting Categories